 If we cannot provide your holiday you will be offered a choice of an alternative holiday or a full refund.
 If you choose a refund that is what you will get - not a Refund Credit Note.
 It is important to understand that we will not be able to decide whether we can provide your holiday until departure is imminent, which may be as late as 2 weeks before your travel date.
 Factors that definitely count as us not being able to provide your holiday include closed borders or quarantine on arrival at the destination.

-Factors introduced by the UK government that don’t affect our ability to provide your holiday include testing on arrival, and quarantine (either at home or in a hotel).
+Factors introduced by the UK government that don’t affect our ability to provide your holiday include testing on arrival, and quarantine (either at home or in a hotel) when you return to the UK.

 ABTA has also published some useful advice: